Chocolate Chip Cookie Delight

 - 1 package (3.4 ounces) instant vanilla pudding mix

-- Chopped nuts, chocolate curls and miniature semisweet chocolate chips, optional
+- Optional: Chopped nuts, chocolate curls and miniature semisweet chocolate chips

 - Let cookie dough stand at room temperature for 5-10 minutes to soften.
-Press into an ungreased 13-in. x 9-in. baking pan.
-Bake at 350° for 14-16 minutes or until golden brown.
+Press into an ungreased 13x9-in. baking pan.
+Bake at 350° until golden brown, 14-16 minutes.
 Cool on a wire rack.

 - In a large bowl, beat cream cheese and confectioners' sugar until smooth.
 Fold in 1-3/4 cups whipped topping.
 Spread over crust.